Science Learning Hub logo

 Adaptation is an evolutionary process in which an organism becomes well suited to living in a particular habitat.
 These two Hub resources provide more information about marine adaptations: Adaptations of marine organisms and Adapting to marine habitats.

-Marine habitats is another key science concept, this article focuses on the habitats in the Bay of Plenty.
+Marine habitats is another key science concept, whilst this article focuses on the habitats in the Bay of Plenty.

 See this curation of Science Learning Hub content related to the rocky shore in the Living World strand of the New Zealand Curriculum for more helpful resources.